The following outlines some Payroll Tax issues most commonly overlooked by employers.

-Failing to include directors’/board members’ superannuation
+Not including directors’/board members’ superannuation

 Employers sometimes fail to include directors’/board members’ superannuation payments as wages for payroll tax purposes.
 In some circumstances, this omission arises because the payroll records for the directors are completely separate from the general payroll records.
 Another common reason for failing to include these payments is where directors receive a lump sum payment that was paid directly to their superannuation fund.

-Failing to include wages sacrificed for superannuation
+Not including wages sacrificed for superannuation

 Any remuneration foregone by an employee under a salary sacrifice arrangement is taxable wages “payable in cash or in kind”.